 Metatron acted as God’s voice, but after a short while (in celestial time), the Lord was furious with what had become of the earth and the people on it, as they have almost to a one been corrupted by the great tempter, Lucifer.
-The Metatron convinced God that one of his descendents — Noah — should rebuild humanity.
-For Enoch, the entire exercise of humanity almost being annihilated made it clear what his purpose is: of all the angels, he is the only one who has been human, and only he understands what humanity needs in order to thrive.
+Metatron convinced God that one of his descendents — Noah — should rebuild humanity.
+For Enoch, the entirety of humanity almost being annihilated made it clear what his purpose is: of all the angels, he is the only one who has been human, and only he understands what humanity needs in order to thrive.
 Enoch, the Metatron, decided that no longer would humanity’s progress be brought by Demon Princes seeking to corrupt God’s creation.
 Unlike the legendary chastisement of Uriel and the first sisters, the Lord is said to have accepted Enoch’s plan.
 It was time for the Metatron, and the Huldufolk, to guide humanity towards a brighter, more prosperous, more selfless future.

 Beliefs Invoked: The world is a good place, and getting better all the time, because we work together to progress forward.
 I’m making the world a better place by making this law, this vaccine, this piece of technology.

 Criticisms: The Friends see the Bringers of Fire as distant and heartless, making changes at the top without regard for how to help the people currently affected by the problems they’re trying to solve — or worse, improving the situation for some while adding new problems that stomp on others.
 However, the The Friends are often able to lure some of the Fire Bringers away from building monorails and rail guns, coercing them into using some of their influence towards social progress.
 The Judges see the Bringers of Fire as bureaucrats that just try to work around the problems evil people cause, instead of dealing with those people directly.
 The rest of The Blessed, and also the Agents of Balance, wonder if the Bringers of Fire missed the lesson of the Exile, and are trying to goad God into intervening again.
 They especially wonder if The Chastened are trying to lure the Bringers of Fire into doing so.